Registering for Classes

 How do waitlists work?
 How do I see if a class has a waitlist available?

-More information about waitlists, including a video tutorial, can be found here.
+More information about waitlists can be found here.

 I disagree with my math or language placement.

-Students who disagree with their math or language placement are invited to retake their placement tests.
+Students who disagree with their math or language placement may retake their placement tests.
 There are alternative ways to demonstrate language proficiency.
 This tool can walk you through different ways to demonstrate second language proficiency.

 Some of my transfer credit hasn't come in yet, so I can't choose the class I want.